search ]

 9. Domain Settings for Cookies

 This setting is intended for those with a non-standard domain setup.
-For example, if you use a subdomain to serve static content (such as images, CSS files, and JavaScript files), you can set cookies to be sent only to the main domain so that the subdomain with static content does not send these cookies with every request to the server.
+For example, if you use a subdomain to serve static content (images, CSS, JavaScript), you can set cookies to be sent only to the main domain.

 define( 'COOKIE_DOMAIN', 'www.example.com' );